fleetdm/fleet/handbook/engineering/README.md

 ### Definitions

 In the above process, any reference to "product" refers to: Mo Zhu, Head of Product.
-In the above process, any reference to "QA" refers to: Reed Haynes, QA Engineer.
+In the above process, any reference to "QA" refers to: Reed Haynes, Product Quality Specialist

 ## Rituals